 Mikael Kjellman lives in Sweden, where biking can be pretty unpleasant in winter.
 So he came up with this vehicle which offers enclosed seating and operates on pedal and electric power.
-A kit has been funded on Indiegogo, so hopefully we’ll see them on the road.
+A kit was funded on Indiegogo back in 2016, but we’ve yet to see any on the road around here.

 A futuristic bicycle that takes its inspiration from TRON’s lightcycles.
 It has hubless wheels, airless tires, a carbon fiber frame, integrated LED illumination, a wealth of sensors, and an optional electronic gearbox.
 And yes, the bike shown in the video is a real, working prototype.

 Stromer’s extraordinary mode of modern transportation is offers pedal assist to boost you to speeds up to 28mph, goes up to 110mi per charge, and is packed with tech like wireless electronic shifting, a USB hub, a 1,600 lumen headlamp, and GPS anti-theft tracking.